davidfoliveira/node-zcsel/README.md

 - val(): The same as attr("value");
 - append(node1,node2,...): Add the specified nodes to the end of the matching elements;
 - remove(): Removes the matching elements from their parent elements;
-- empty(): Removes all the child nodes on the matching elements;
+- empty(): Removes all the child nodes from the matching elements;
 - replaceWith(node1,node2,...): Replace each one of the matching elements with the specified nodes;

 Parsing HTML: